 ADA: Americans with Disabilities Act lays out the requirements for new construction and alterations to accommodate persons with disabilities.
 An ADA certification assures compliance.
-A Property Condition Assessment does not include an ADA certification, but the inspector will make note of any ADA measures in place (applies only to commercial structures).
+A Property Condition Assessment does not include an ADA certification, but the inspector will make note of any ADA measures in place.

-ASHI: American Society of Home Inspectors is probably the most reputable nationwide inspection association with the highest standards.
+ASHI: American Society of Home Inspectors is probably the most reputable nationwide residential inspection association with the highest standards.